 Once a successful home visit has been carried out you will be invited back by appointment to meet suitable cats either at our Rescue centre or at our local foster homes and choose your new feline companion(s)

-You can only choose or reserve cats at one of our Open Days once you have had a successful home visit.
+You can only choose or reserve cats at one of our Adoption Days once you have had a successful home visit.
 We will, of course, try and accommodate your wishes as much as possible but always with the best interest of the animals in our care.

 Canning Town Branch 151-153, Barking Road, London E16 4HQ - Parking in local side streets.